ivan-kleshnin/profile.checklist/README.md

 ### 1. Resume

+Depending on experience, your resume should be 2–3 pages long.
+Don't squeeze everything on one page following the imaginary "one page rule".
+There's no such rule.
+Even if you have enough experience to fill hundreds of pages, keep in mind that this isn't an autobiography; this is a marketing document that sells you.
+Is your internship from 2001 relevant to the position you're applying for?

 #### Sections

 No matter how well written, your resume won't get a thorough reading the first time through.
 Generally a resume gets scanned for 10–25 seconds.
 Scanning is more difficult if it's hard to read, poorly organized or exceeds two pages.